 Any knowledgeable business advisor will tell you the old adage is true when it comes to starting a business: Hope for the best, plan for the worst.
 It might sound counterintuitive, but when you draft your business plan, you should also map out your potential dissolution.
 It should be included in your original partnership agreement.
 This agreement – and exit strategy – should be drafted with multiple options in mind, such as a buyout clause, a replacement provision, or even a liquidation strategy, for a few example.

-These plans shouldn’t be drafted on your own.
+These plans should not be drafted on your own.
 Effective legal counsel is the only way to put together a reliable partnership agreement.
-If you’re about to enter into a partnership agreement, don’t sign anything without consulting an experienced Colorado corporate litigation attorney.
-Call us today at 303-792-5595 so we can ensure that you’re protected if the worst happens.
+If you are about to enter into a partnership agreement, do not sign anything without consulting an experienced Colorado corporate litigation attorney.
+Call us today at 303-792-5595 so we can ensure that you are protected if the worst happens.

 A Burg Simpson Denver Commercial Litigation Attorney Can Help